department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/conversation-guide.md

 - Do you see value or no value in sharing this information with your primary care provider?
 - How would you expect your doctor or primary care provider to use this information?
 - Do you feel the in-person part of your appointment with the doctor/nurse will be different after providing this information ahead of time?
+- _If they didn't edit the "additional details" field,_ why didn't you edit the additional details question?
-- _If not explicitly mentioned,_ what do you think about ranking the questions that you enter?
+- _If not explicitly mentioned,_ If you have a lot of questions for your visit, do you think ranking the questions would help get your most important questions answered first?
-- Should your questionnaire answers automatically appear in your next upcoming appointment questionnaire, so you can review and edit?
-Do you think the information that you enter for these questions will be very different each time?
+- Should your questionnaire answers automatically appear in your next upcoming appointment questionnaire as a reminder of what you wanted to discuss/discussed with your provider, then you can make edits?
+Do you think the information that you enter for these questions will differ drastically each time, so it isn't worth transferring that information to the new questionnaire?

 ### On the Review page - 2 minutes (Optional)
 - What are your impressions of this page?